scripting/reallysimple/demos/feedhunter/readme.md

 I put this code in a separate package, because it seemed it might be useful in other contexts and people may have other ideas for standard feed locations we could add to the search.

+### Experiment in FeedLand

 If you want to try an experiment, choose <i>To one feed</i> from the Subscribe sub-menu in FeedLand's main menu, and enter http://bullmancuso.com.

 I put a copy of a very old feed in a weird location, one of the places <a href="https://github.com/scripting/reallysimple/tree/main/demos/feedhunter">feedhunter</a> looks.

 If it's working we'll find the feed anyway. :smile:

 ### Questions, comments?